american-perspectives-capstone/american-attitudes/README.md

     </tr>
     <tr>
         <td><code>HAPPENb_W41</code>
-        <td>What do you think will happen to healthcare in the future?</td>
+        <td>Still thinking ahead 30 years, which do you think is more likely to happen in the U.S.?</td>
         <td>
     <ul>1 Health care will be MORE affordable</ul>
 <ul>2 Health care will be LESS affordable</ul>